gjeunen/tombRaider/README.md

 ## 2. Installation

 *tombRaider* is a command-line only toolkit running on typical Unix/Linux environments and is exclusively written in Python3. *tombRaider* can be installed manually from GitHub.
 Below are details for the manual installation process ([2.1 Manual installation](#21-manual-installation)).
 Due to the native implementation of the incorporated functions, only a limited number of dependencies restricted to non-built-in Python3 modules are required for *tombRaider* to successfully execute.
 A complete list of the dependencies can be found below (please see [2.2 Dependencies](#22-dependencies)).
 Remember to install the dependencies separately, since the GitHub installation of *tombRaider* will not install the dependencies for you!

+Besides this Python3 version, *tombRaider* is also available as an R package.
+Please find the installation instructions and further information on the functionality of the R package on the GitHub repository: <https://github.com/gjeunen/tombRaider_R>.

 ### 2.1 Manual installation